 2015 NY Chapter Fellows Committee Process

 A seminar, "Demystifying Fellowship" was held in on March 6, 2014, so candidates, sponsors, or others interested could learn more and ask questions of the committee.
-This event will be repeated in March, 2015 in the meantime, you can download the handouts here or view the videos taped program here (use the password: Fellowship2014).
+This event will be repeated in March, 2015 in the meantime, you can download the handouts from 2014 here or view the videos taped program here (use the password: Fellowship2014).

 Fellows Committee Role

 The AIA New York Chapter Fellows Committee consists of 6 elected members of the chapter.
 The Committee's role is to:

 - Facilitate the Fellowship candidacy process at the AIA New York Chapter level.

 - Invite, assess, and recommend candidates for Chapter Board approval and subsequent nomination to review by the national jury.

 - Provide informal advice to candidates throughout the entire submission process as needed.